Student Teaching Handbook

 Use these checklists to track your completion of major requirements.
 Always check with your advisor if you have any questions.

-If you’re interested in teaching music in a K-12 setting, our music education degree will start you down the path toward certification.
-Students demonstrating musical skill and a firm commitment to leading school students to artistic success may qualify for the program.
-You’ll study music history, theory, analysis and performance, as well as teaching methods and human development.
+Educators inspire and change students’ lives.
+If you want to teach music in a K-12 setting, the Bachelor of Music in music education degree qualifies you for certification in New Hampshire and neighboring states in only four years’ time.
+Students demonstrating musical skill and a firm commitment to leading school students to artistic success may be admitted to this program.
+You’ll study music performance, theory, analysis and history, as well as teaching methods and human development.
 You’ll be able to select an emphasis in vocal or instrumental music.
-With a degree in music education, you’ll be qualified for your New Hampshire teacher certification in music for grades K-12, which also is accepted in several other states.
+Come prepare yourself to share your love of music through teaching!

 Music education is central to what we do.
 Approximately two-thirds of our students are music education majors, and all recent graduates who have sought employment as teachers have been successful.
 At UNH, you’ll work with renowned faculty who had significant careers as K-12 music educators.
 Your coursework will cover both the theory and practice of teaching, and you’ll gain valuable teaching experience through programs like Summer Youth Music School and the UNH Youth Band and Youth Orchestras.
 You’ll hone your own personal musicianship through private study, chamber music and some of the best performing ensembles in the region.

 This form is only for prospective students who are not already enrolled at UNH.
 If you are a current UNH student and interested in this program, please reach out to the contact on this page.